Kaufman-Lab-Columbia/SingleMoleculeRotationTranslationSimulation/README.md

   nvcc RotationTranslationSimulation.cu -o RotationTranslationSim.exe
   ./RotationTranslationSim.exe
 ```
+NOTE: The compiler will give a number of warnings because file variables are uninitialized during compiling.
+This is fine and doesn't cause any issues.

 Once complete, the output frame files will be contained in two folders titled *lc_frames* and *rc_frames* which can be converted to *.tif* files by running the included *SimOut_to_Tif.py* code included in this repository.
 This may require the user to modify the first snippet of code whereby the path of the *lc_frames* or *rc_frames* folders is specified.

   ### Multiple Simulations with Shell Scripts